cihanuyanik/pywebchannel/docs/usage_setup.md

 python ts_generator.py
 ```

-- `Step 4:` You will see that the controller folder will be populated with an auto generated Type-script
+- `Step 4:` You will see that the `frontend` controller folder will be populated with an auto generated Type-script
   interface, `api/controllers/HelloWorldController.ts`

 - `Step 5:` Since it needs to use `Response` interface for type-hinting for return values, it needs to be located